ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 Cbroadcastname will change to name displayed in the Bluetooth connection list. <br>
 If the length of the SSID and/or password is less then 5 characters the WIFI will be turned off automatically.
 This will speed up startup time if no internet connection is available <br>
-Use a length of minimal 8 characters for SSID and password. <br>
+Use a length of minimal 8 characters for the password and 3 characters for the SSID. <br>
 Check in the menu (third row from the bottom) if WIFI and NTP are on. <br>
 If WIFI is connected the LED on the MCU will pulse green. <br>
 <br> Enter @ to reset the MCU.
 It will restart and connections will be made.<br>